vladimirschneider/To-Do-List/README.md

 }
 ```

-So, everything that's needed for `update` method is to find the index of the task, check if it’s not equal `-1`, update object by the index and rewrite `localstorage tasks`.
-Similarly, for `delete` method: to find the index of the task, delete from `this.tasks`, rewrite `localstorage item`.
+Now the only thing I need to update a task is to find its index, check if it's not  `-1`, update the object by an index found and rewrite `localstorage tasks`.
+Similarly, for `delete` method I need to find an index, delete a respective object from `this.tasks`, and rewrite `localstorage item`.

 ```javascript
 export default class LocalStorage {